 Wahab: The whole idea is to create awareness and highlight the benefits of latest technologies, to enhance productivity and to add value.
 Our brand philosophy ‘Jo Har Pakistani Chahay’ is about connecting people to what matters most to them and that is possible through use of data.

 Our journey has been very interesting; we have been moving from Minutes, the use of voice, which started in 2004, to Megabytes which is through use of data with the introduction of 3G and 4G in 2014.
-Now with the 4G coverage, increased penetration of smartphones and availability of digital services, mobile phones have integrated into to people’s lifestyle and are providing cherished and valuable Moments to them.

 In line with our brand philosophy we provide these Moments to all strata of the society – students have higher access to learning, farmers are ever closer to valuable information and access to market, once unbanked people are now utilizing services of Pakistan’s largest banking service Easypaisa, and so on.